qmacro/autodidactics/_posts/2021-04-13-producing-json-with-jq-for-appending-issue-titles.markdown

 15      2021-04-07 09:04:01 Does it make sense to create a workflow to clean u…
 ```

-Those are tab characters between the three columns (number, timestamp and text).
+Those are tab characters between the three columns number, timestamp and text.

-Continuing:
+Continuing on:

 11: The output produced is passed via `grep` to check for a timestamp (nnnn-nn-nn nn:nn:nn) bounded on either side with tab characters (\\t).
-This ensures that only those entries with a title that is (still) only a timestamp are processed.
+This ensures that only those entries with a title that is (still) only a timestamp are processed (In constructing the pattern, I found it clearer to write out each of the `\d` digits than use something like e.g. `\d{4}` for the four-digit year).

 12: Rather than mess around with tabs from this point on, `sed` is used to convert each tab to a space; this will keep things simple for reading each "field" on the next line.